mchesler613/python_adventures/python_logging.md

  33         self.logger.info(message)
 ```

-In this demo, I created two `Logger` clients, `Busybody` and `TicTacToe`, two games that illicit responses from the user and log them.
+In this demo, I created two `Logger` clients, `Busybody` and `TicTacToe`, two games that elicit responses from the user and log them.
 Here is a sample log file from a tictactoe game session:

 ```
 $ cat logs/tictactoe.log